-Systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services.

-Establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism.
-Strategic Direction 3

-Systematically review, develop and incorporate equity-minded practices in:

-- 6. culturally responsive instructional pedagogy, - 7. student-centered services, and - 8. recruitment, screening, and retention of employees.
+- Strategic Direction 1: Systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services. - Strategic Direction 2: Establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism. - Strategic Direction 3: Systematically review, develop and incorporate equity-minded practices in: - culturally responsive instructional pedagogy, - student-centered services, and - recruitment, screening, and retention of employees.

-Miramar has also developed KPIs to help us track and measure our progress toward meeting our strategic goals and directions, which include several measures to track our progress toward closing equity gaps as we examine leading and lagging indicators tied to the respective equity metric outcomes.
+Miramar has also developed Key Performance Indicators (KPI) to help us track and measure our progress toward meeting our strategic goals and directions, which include several measures to track our progress toward closing equity gaps as we examine leading and lagging indicators tied to the respective equity metric outcomes.

 As Miramar implements Guided Pathways, we are designing with intention around equity to ensure that we work to close the equity and opportunity gaps to meet the needs of all our students, with particular attention toward our students experiencing disproportionate impact.
-As participants in the California Guided Pathways Institute 2.0, our Guided Pathways teams are examining how we develop a holistic approach to serving students, and meeting the student need where they need it, how they need it, and when they need it in a DEI affirming culture.
+As participants in the California Guided Pathways Institute 2.0, our Guided Pathways teams are examining how we develop a holistic approach to serving students and meeting the student need where they need it, how they need it, and when they need it in a DEI-affirming culture.

-How do you plan to move from the current practice to a more ideal practice to achieve your stated goal(s)?
-Use this space to begin developing your action plan to move from the current to the ideal.

-1. Resources to directly support efforts to close gaps for DI students.

-Utilize the Program Review process to examine areas of strength and opportunities to improve support for Latinx students.
-Our revamped Program Review & Outcomes Assessment Guide includes guides for DEI reflection such as the equity definition, equity plan metrics and disproportionate impact data, and the friction point/barriers to equity.
-Program Review also includes the Budget Resource Development Planning Process.

-2. Quantitative/qualitative data to determine areas of strength/weakness to support DI students.

-We will develop strategies to collect and review data in alignment with our equity goals and advocate for more support in Research as we are severely understaffed and under resourced in this department.
-As we launch our Academic and Career Pathways Success Teams, we will conduct training for all members on the Student Equity Plan, data metrics, and intentional strategies to target equity gaps to designing action to specifically address equity gaps through an equity and race conscious lens.

-3. DI representation in staffing (Faculty, Classified Professionals, Administrators) who reflect DI students.

-In alignment with Strategic Goal 5.3, we will systematically review, develop and incorporate equity-minded practices in the recruitment, screening, and retention of employees.

-4. Targeted professional development on strategies/practices to support DI student success.
-In alignment with Strategic Goal 5.2, we will establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism.
+- 1. Resources to directly support efforts to close gaps for DI students: Utilize the Program Review process to examine areas of strength and opportunities to improve support for Black and African American students.
+Our revamped Program Review & Outcomes Assessment Guide includes guides for DEI reflection such as the equity definition, equity plan metrics, and disproportionate impact data, and the friction point/barriers to equity.
+Program Review also includes the Budget Resource Development Planning Process. - 2.
+Quantitative/qualitative data to determine areas of strength/weakness to support DI students: We will develop strategies to collect and review data in alignment with our equity goals and advocate for more support in Research as we are severely understaffed and under-resourced in this department.
+As we launch our Academic and Career Pathways Success Teams, we will conduct training for all members on the Student Equity Plan, data metrics, and intentional strategies to target equity gaps to design action to specifically address equity gaps through an equity and race-conscious lens. - 3.
+DI representation in staffing (Faculty, Classified Professionals, Administrators) who reflect DI students: In alignment with Strategic Goal 5.3, we will systematically review, develop and incorporate equity-minded practices in the recruitment, screening, and retention of employees. - 4.
+Targeted professional development on strategies/practices to support DI student success: In alignment with Strategic Goal 5.2, we will establish comprehensive professional development for the campus community to increase capacity around and engage in equity, diversity, inclusion, social justice, and anti-racism. - 5.
+Structure/programs to support the success of DI students & Student engagement opportunities for DI students to connect to campus: In alignment with Strategic Goal 5.1 we will systematically update college processes, programs, and practices within a comprehensive equity framework for equity-minded practices in the workplace, the classroom, and support programs/services.